 Cara is a junior and an Environmental Policy major from Chappaqua, NY.
-Apart from being the Co-President of Hillel, Cara is a Waterville Jewish Leadership Fellow, a COOT Leader (Colby Outdoor Orientation Trips), a member of the Oak Student Committee, and the Co-Program Coordinator of the Mid-Maine Homeless Shelter.
+Apart from her involvement with Hillel, Cara is a Waterville Jewish Leadership Fellow, a COOT Leader (Colby Outdoor Orientation Trips), a member of the Oak Student Committee, and the Co-Program Coordinator of the Mid-Maine Homeless Shelter.
 In her free time she loves to travel, learn about other cultures, and spend time outdoors.

 No matter how busy I am with schoolwork or extracurricular activities, I have always found a place of comfort within the Hillel community at Colby.
 With such a vibrant group of students and an abundance of great programming, I know that meaningful conversations will never be lacking (and most likely, neither will delicious homemade food).
 Hillel and its close connection to the Beth Israel Synagogue in Waterville bring a sense of home to Maine, and I could not imagine my Colby experience without them.

 Amanda is a junior majoring in Biology from Atlanta, GA.
 She adores shabbat dinners and other Hillel events that take place regularly in the Colby community.
 Outside of Hillel, she volunteers weekly cooking and serving meals at the Mid-Maine homeless shelter.
 Amanda is currently planning on studying abroad in Israel this Spring.

 Since it can be a bit difficult maintaining Jewish life outside of a big city when your family is not around, Hillel is a huge help when it comes to keeping Judaism a part of my life.
 From having regular shabbat dinners, to making easy ways to attend services and keep traditions around holidays, to even having random Jewish-related and bonding activities, I can’t imagine having a Jewish experience at Colby without Hillel.